the-hyp0cr1t3/CC/Some Neat tricks.md

 Globally declared variables are initialized to 0 at compile time (see [this](https://www.tutorialspoint.com/why-are-global-and-static-variables-initialized-to-their-default-values-in-c-cplusplus)).
 Initializing them is redundant.

 ### Measuring execution time
-The timer is set to start when the object is instantiated (constructor is called).
-When the object falls out of scope (destructor is called) the timer returns the time elapsed since.
+The timer is set to start when the object is instantiated (constructor is invoked).
+When the object falls out of scope (destructor is invoked) it returns the time elapsed since then.
 ```c++
 struct Timer {
     string label = "";